fer8614/Image-Search-MCP/README.md

 1. Sends the search query to the Unsplash API
 2. Retrieves up to 5 relevant images
 3. Returns the image URLs in a structured response

-## English Explanation
-This MCP (Model Context Protocol) allows you to integrate an image search directly into your code editor's chat.
-By configuring this MCP, you can use natural language prompts within your editor's chat interface to search for images and receive results directly, streamlining your development workflow.

 ## Image API Used
 This project uses the [Unsplash API](https://unsplash.com/developers) to fetch high-quality, freely-usable images.
 The API provides access to a vast collection of professional photographs that can be used for various purposes.